maubanel/UE5-Lighting/reflection/README.md

 ##### `Step 10.`\|`ITL`| :large_blue_diamond:

 Now adjust the size of the **Influence Radius** to get a better reflection.
+Move the relection sphere to the other side of the room.
+As you are workign with reflections keep moving the ball around to better see them.

 ![Ajust Influence Radius](images/AdjustInfluence.jpg)